ts-klassen/ttsQuestVVDDD/README.md

 # tts.quest VOICEVOX v3 API DDD

 ## Introduction
 This document provides a detailed design of a Text-to-Speech (TTS) API, which will convert text into speech using pre-defined voices.
-The API endpoint will be `https://api.tts.quest/v3/voicevox/`, which will accept text, speaker, and key as parameters.
+The API endpoint will be `https://api.tts.quest/v3/voicevox/synthesize`, which will accept text, speaker, and key as parameters.
 The response will be in JSON format, including links to WAV and MP3 files.
 Additionally, the response will include a link to check the status of the conversion process.

 ## API Endpoint
-The API endpoint is `https://api.tts.quest/v3/voicevox/`.
-It accepts GET requests with the following parameters:
+The API endpoint is `https://api.tts.quest/v3/voicevox/synthesize`.
+It accepts GET or POST requests with the following parameters:

 - `text`: A string containing the text to be converted to speech.
 - `speaker`: An integer representing the speaker to be used for the conversion.
 The integer should be a valid ID for one of the pre-defined speakers available in the API.
 - `key`: A string containing the API key required for authentication purposes.

+If using POST method, `content-type` must be `application/x-www-form-urlencoded`.

 ## Request Parameters